-Last time on 3ptechies’ student resources, we learnt about the Best Apps for College Students as well as introduced some top apps for solving Maths, algebra, and scientific equations.
+Last time on 3ptechies’ student resources, we learned about the Best Apps for College Students as well as introduced some top apps for solving Maths, algebra, and scientific equations.
 But today’s topic is a bit different; it’s about the best online resources for students.

 If you are a student, then you know how vital the internet is when trying to learn and educate yourself.
-It’s a haven of useful information, dates, facts, first-hand experience and many, many other things as well.
+It’s a haven of useful information, dates, facts, first-hand experience, and many, many other things as well.

 But it can be a tricky place to navigate, and as a student, you want to make sure you are getting the best help you possibly can.
 Well, we are here to help you out, as we countdown 10 of the most useful online resources!